brettz9/intl-dom/README.md

   // `defaultInsertNodes`
   insertNodes: defaultInsertNodes,

+  // Callback to validate key types and convert a key to a string for
+  //  processing; see `defaultKeyCheckerConverter`
+  keyCheckerConverter: defaultKeyCheckerConverter,

   // Object for falling back if the locale object is missing a given key;
   //   if `false`, `null`, or `undefined`, it will throw when a value is not
   //   found; should otherwise be an object of the same message style as the